What is Bitcoin?

 Major companies like Microsoft, Overstock, DISH Network and others have started accepting Bitcoin as payment and worldwide there are more than 100,000 channels that accept it as a secondary source of payment.

 While it is still now available for direct spending, its reliability cannot be in doubt because you can cash it out through bitcoin exchanges, wallets and even bitcoin ATMs that are being placed around the world to help people use Bitcoin more easily.
 You just need to scan the code of your bitcoin wallet and then you are able to make a withdrawal.
 It is just that easy.

 Is Bitcoin Useful?

 Bitcoin is useful in many ways.
 Since it completely disregards international borders, payments can be made across countries with small transaction fees and high speed with no limit on the amount of money being transferred.
 This surely helps the big guys, but what about average consumer?
 Why would they be interested in what Bitcoin has to offer?

 Well, the truth is that Bitcoin is a great investment for the long-term and more and more middle class people are investing in it.
-Bitcoin is even gaining interest as a unique diversifying asset for an IRA (called a Bitcoin IRA).

 Effects on the Economy

 In a way, Bitcoin is helping the economy by making it borderless, uncontrolled by higher authorities and thus become freer than it has ever been in the history of mankind.
 This is the first time in our lifetimes that the concept of money has changed so drastically.
 This is not gold or paper money, it’s an entirely new way of sending and receiving ‘money’.